chengli-um/DeepCas/readme.md

 "starter_id" are nodes who start the cascade, "num_nodes" counts the number of nodes in the cascade.
 Since we can predict cascade growth at different timepoints, there could be multiple labels.

-### Citing
-If you find *DeepCas* useful for your research, please consider citing the following paper:

-	@inproceedings{DeepCas-www2017,
-	author = {Li, Cheng and Ma, Jiaqi and Guo, Xiaoxiao and Mei, Qiaozhu}, title = {DeepCas: an End-to-end Predictor of Information Cascades}, booktitle = {Proceedings of the 26th international conference on World wide web}, year = {2017}
-	}

 ## Tensorflow Implementation
 ### Prerequisites
 Tensorflow 0.12.1